What is Rent Expense?

 - Every month must be listed under the original monthly rental expense, regardless of what was actually paid that month.
 It is listed in the expense account.

-- Offsetting rent payments – reduction of cost or inflation of cost – is listed in the deferred rent expense account.
+- Offsetting rent payments – reduction of cost or inflation of cost – is listed in the deferred rent asset or liability account.

 How Rental Space Is Used